digiltd/oh-rtd-test/AlarmDecoder-binding.md

 system in test mode, and unplug the phone connection to it for good measure (don't forget to plug it back in when finished).

+Understanding exactly what expansion boards are connected to the main panel is crucial for a successful setup of the alarmdecoder and also helpful in interpreting the messages from the alarmdecoder.

+While many of the expansion devices don't have labels on the outside, inserting a flat screwdriver into the right slot and prying gently will usually uncover a circuit board with numbers on it that can be web searched.

 Although not mentioned in the quickstart guide, and only documented on an odd [thread](http://archive.nutech.com/index.php?option=com_fireboard&Itemid=74&func=view&catid=4&id=656),